-An Introduction To EN54-23 Visual Fire Alarms
+An Introduction To EN54-23 Visual Alarm Devices

-A visual alarm device is a key part of new fire detections system installations.
+A visual alarm device (VAD) is a key part of new fire detections system installations.
 Following updates to standards associated with European fire alarm systems, products that provide visual indication of an alarm condition have grown in popularity.

 Visual alarm devices, or VADs for short, are independently certified products that meet the light output and performance requirements of EN54-23.